 7. Take a Cruise Around Land’s End

 These natural formations are located at the tip of the Baja Peninsula, where the Pacific Ocean becomes the Gulf of California.
-This is one of the top things to do in Cabo San Lucas, and for good reason.
+This is one of the top attractions in Cabo San Lucas, and for good reason.

 Take a leisurely cruise around Lands End to check out some of the incredible rock forms, including El Arco and Scooby Do Rock.

-We paid around $25USD for our tour which cruised us around the bay for about an hour and a half.
+We paid around $25 for our tour which cruised us around the bay for about an hour and a half.
 Each boat operator offers something a little bit different though, so it’s a good idea to compare prices and tour options.
-For a longer day tour around Los Cabos, click here, or see below.
+For a longer day tour around Los Cabos, click here.

-8. Watch Fisherman In The Marina
+8. Watch Fishermen in The Marina

-It actually kind of made me feel like I was a local, and if you’re looking for relaxing things to do in Cabo San Lucas, watching the fisherman is a good start.
+It actually kind of made me feel like I was a local, and if you’re looking for relaxing things to do in Cabo San Lucas, watching the fishermen is a good start.

-At the end of each day, just before the sun sets, the fisherman return to the marina from their day on the water.
+At the end of each day, just before the sun sets, the fishermen return to the marina from their day on the water.
 They then clean and gut their fish on one of the metal benches around the docks.
 It’s not the easiest task due to the thieving pelicans from above, and the sneaky seals next to them!

 9. Take a Day Trip to San Jose del Cabo

-The quiet sister to Cabo San Lucas, San Jose del Cabo offers a more laid back, authentic vibe to its wild neighbour.
+The quiet sister to Cabo San Lucas, San Jose del Cabo offers a more laid-back, authentic vibe to its wild neighbour.
 This cute little town is about half an hour from Cabo San Lucas, halfway back towards the airport.

 As well as its own stunning white sand beaches, San Jose del Cabo offers more of a quiet shopping strip, a beautiful church, delicious restaurant and dining options, and an excellent historic centre.

 Take a day trip to experience a little more of the Baja Peninsula and the local way of life.
 To embark on this day trip you have a couple of options:

 ☞ SEE ALSO: Things To Do in La Paz, Mexico – A List of The Top 21